For musicians of all levels!

 The Workshop is open for musicians 13 and up

 with an interest in jazz and the art of improvisation!

 Sign Up Here!

-Now in its 24th year, the Twin Cities Jazz Workshop is one of the most established music programs in the metro area.
+Now in its 26th year, the Twin Cities Jazz Workshop is one of the most established music programs in the metro area.
 During the summer students play their instruments as part of small jazz combos that meet for three hours each day over the course of a one-week session.
 They receive instruction from a top-notch faculty of jazz professionals whose credits include international tours, numerous CDs, and several major awards.
-Each workshop session concludes with a Saturday afternoon student concert and live recording at one of Minnesota’s premier jazz venues, Icehouse Restaurant in Minneapolis.
+All workshop sessions will conclude with a live recording and video session so students can later share the music fun with family and friends.

 While being tuned into the fundamentals of the jazz tradition, workshop attendees learn a repertoire that ranges from swing classics to Latin jazz.
 Importantly, the workshop strives to create a setting that is not only informative, but also both inspiring and fun.
 Students learn a lot and laugh a lot.
 Besides improving their own musical skills as individuals, they also meet other young jazz musicians and have a great opportunity to make new friends and connections- many young jazz groups have been formed by students who first met playing in a combo at the workshop.

 Since 1996, hundreds of aspiring musicians have studied at the jazz workshop.
 In anonymous student surveys taken over ten years, 98% of past workshop students said they would recommend the program to a friend.
 The Workshop has received support from numerous organizations including The Metropolitan Regional Arts Council, The Minneapolis Arts Commission, The Dakota Foundation for Jazz Education and The McKnight Foundation.

 Visit the other pages on this web site to learn more about the program and how to sign up!